binarymax/heimdall/README.md

 		COLLECTION: {
 			description:"Gets a list of Todo Items for a List", query:{
-				isdone:edm.boolean("If true, only returns done items")
+				isdone:datatypes.boolean("If true, only returns done items")
 			},
 			fields:{
-				id:edm.int64("The ID of the item"),
+				id:datatypes.int64("The ID of the item"),
-				description:edm.string("The textual description of the item"),
+				description:datatypes.string("The textual description of the item"),
-				donedate:edm.datetime("The date/time when the item was marked as done, null otherwise"), createdate:edm.datetime("The date the item was entered into the system"), isdeleted:edm.boolean("True if the item has been removed from the list") },
+				donedate:datatypes.datetime("The date/time when the item was marked as done, null otherwise"), createdate:datatypes.datetime("The date the item was entered into the system"), isdeleted:datatypes.boolean("True if the item has been removed from the list") },
 			command:controller.Collection
 		},